d-exclaimation/d-exclaimation/README.md

 """
 ```
 #### What am I doing right now :
+> - Adding proper testing with proper procedure instead of random test here and there
 > - Improving my skills on the design aspect
 > - Improving my backend security and CI/CD knowledges
 > - Improving my proficiency with a language of my choice